It was all over. The divorce had come through and was waiting to be announced.

 Be informed that there are lesser hurdles in the way of going back to your previous name, which you had been using before marriage, than adopting an altogether new name.
 There are a few paperwork barriers that have to be sorted out before you can get everything changed as per your desire.
 In case you cannot find appropriate documentation pertaining to your old name, or are a recent immigrant, you may have to face even higher barriers.

 As per the current trends and laws, a court may give an order for changing the child’s name to the mother’s maiden name if it is in his/ her best interest.
-The factors considered by the court for this purpose would include the child’s age, the mother-child relationship, the duration for which the father’s name has been used by the child, negative impacts that may make the child suffer in case the name change was ordered, as well as the future benefits for the legal changing of child’s name.
+The factors considered by the court for changing back to maiden name after divorce would include the child’s age, the mother-child relationship, the duration for which the father’s name has been used by the child, negative impacts that may make the child suffer in case the name change was ordered, as well as the future benefits for the legal changing of child’s name.
 Also, these factors are to be balanced by the court for ascertaining how strong the father-child relationship is.

-This would depend on the content of your divorce decree.
+Wondering how much does it cost to change your last name after divorce?
+The cost to change name after divorce would depend on the content of your divorce decree.
 If things are not the way you want them to be, all that you would need to do is get a certified copy of your decree with the legal name change clause inserted by the judge.
 You may or may not have to pay anything more for getting this done.
-Also, you may like to check up the costs with a clerk associated to the court where your divorce was filed and get an easier way out.
+Also, you may like to check up the costs with a clerk associated with the court where your divorce was filed and get an easier way out.
+Changing last name after divorce may involve an expense in this case.

 For people going through complicated divorce procedures, prior knowledge of the name change regulations pertaining to a specific jurisdiction is a must.
 Also, complete knowledge about the prevalent divorce laws will facilitate the legal name change process after divorce once the decree is passed.
 In case, you are going through hard times with your name change, you may want to seek professional help in the form of a lawyer to hasten the process in the desired direction.
 Your lawyer, if chosen after all due research and care, would prove to be a key asset in the entire legal name changing process.
 While a family law attorney may look over your case for free, you may have to dish out the charges to other lawyers as per the prevailing rates in your town or city.
 But then, with the right levels of experience and expertise in place, you may look forward to getting the best possible help for your legal name change after divorce.